 Sallie has been instrumental in increasing the number of members and in ensuring that our service to them is of a high quality and well regarded.

-Sallie is passionate about working for her community and in her spare time she is a trustee of the Torch Trophy Trust, a member of the executive committee of the European Non-Governmental Sports Organisations, chair of the Women’s Playing Committee and board member of the English Lacrosse Association and a National Trust volunteer.
+Sallie is passionate about working for her community and in her spare time she is a Honourary Secretary of the Torch Trophy Trust, a member of the executive committee of the European Non-Governmental Sports Organisations, chair of the Women’s Playing Committee and board member of the English Lacrosse Association and a National Trust volunteer.
 She enjoys travelling and visits museums and stately homes wherever she goes!

 T 020 7976 3938